ctcl-bregis/ctclsite-python/config/projects/srv_dxm.md

 ROUTER is the hostname given to a server dedicated to acting as a firewall and router.

-The current hardware platform used for ROUTER is codenamed "Dextromethorphan":
+The current hardware platform used for ROUTER is codenamed "Dextromethorphan" (shorthand "DXM"):

 - Motherboard: Supermicro X8SIE-LN4
 - CPU: 1x Intel Xeon X3460